Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_intel/intel_main.md

 # meta
 Intelligence
-Knowledge is power
+Knowledge is Power

-# 0
+# intro
+Information is beautiful.<br>
-The collection of information of military or political value has always been a focus of the technological advancements, information is beautiful.
-Intelligence is not only the gather of information, but also the way to use it.
+The collection of information of military or political value has always been a focus of the technological advancements.
+However, intelligence is not only the gather of information, but also the way to use it.

-Surveillance, reconnaissance, and sabotage all is under the intelligence umbrella.
-As well as corporate espionage.
+Surveillance, reconnaissance, espionage, and sabotage are all under the intelligence umbrella.
-Intelligence is the lifeblood of the new warfare tactics and strategy.
+<br>Intelligence is the lifeblood of new warfare tactics and strategy.